kwinter/storm-annotations/README.md

 ### @ManualAck
 An annotation to be placed on the @Execute method to indicate that no automatic acking should occur.
 This is mostly geared towards bolts that may not want to ack/fail right away, but instead defer until later (such as batching).
 An OutputCollector must be present in either the @Prepare or @Execute methods in conjuction with this annotation, or there would be no way to ack.

 Consider: is acking before the value is emitted a good idea?
 Doesn't feel like it.
 Perhaps @ManualAck doens't make sense at all, and using OutputCollector should assume control of both emission and ack.
 These don't feel equivalent in that respect.
+Perhaps SplitSentence is a better example, when wanting to emit multiple values but still ack.

 TODO: a better example (like batching), as this one isn't very practical
 ```